AidaCPL/infoVis_Week2/4_levels_of_design/README.md

 ## Critical Analysis of the Paper Using Four Levels of Design

+As a professor specializing in data visualization and computer vision, I will analyze the attached paper’s visualization design across four key levels and suggest potential improvements to enhance its effectiveness.

 ### 1. Domain Situation
 **Current Design Analysis**:
 The authors effectively identify their target users—policy-makers, energy analysts, and researchers—who require insights into the impact of the 2022 energy crisis on natural gas consumption in Germany.
 The data used and visualizations cater to these stakeholders by providing detailed analyses of consumption trends across different consumer groups (small vs. industrial) and temporal shifts.